 HES is a fairly broad category covering many disciplines in the social sciences and beyond.
 There is definitely something here for everybody.
 Business majors will satisfy this requirement with Economics 201.
 History majors will satisfy this requirement with any one of a large number of options at the 300-level.
 Philosophy majors will find their required course PHIL 201: Ancient Greek Philosophy on the list.
 Geography majors can use GEOG 102 in their major and, guess what, it also satisfied the HES requirement.
 You get the idea.
 So, here’s a good place to seriously think about where a course you’d like to take might also be used to satisfy a major requirement.

 Every student who wants a degree from UMW must make it to intermediate level competency in a language other than English.
 This translates to the 202-level course in some language.
 Many students start in 101.
 This means taking 101, 102, 201, and 202 in one single language.
 But many other students start beyond 101.
 For example, if you were in French for four years while in high school, chances are that you can start at a higher level than FREN 101.
-You’ll take a placement test during orientation which will help you decide where to start.
+You’ll take a placement test prior to orientation which will help you decide where to start.
 If you place highly enough, we’ll let you start in 102 or 201, for example.
 Then you won’t need to take all 4 courses to meet this requirement.
 For now, it’s most important to simply indicate which language(s) interests you.
 We can take care of getting you into the appropriate course later.

 Speaking Intensive and Writing Intensive